-Emma-Kate Matthews as an architect, artist, and composer has built an amazing array of transdisciplinary projects between the interconnected fields of architecture, acoustical engineering and music composition.
-This interconnection of fields is being explored and experimented by EKM Works using innovative technologies.
+Emma-Kate Matthews is an architect, artist, and composer who has built an amazing array of transdisciplinary projects between architecture, acoustical engineering and music composition.
+This interconnection of fields is being explored and experimented with by EKM Works using innovative technologies.

-The interest in ‘music as constructed sound & architecture as constructed space’ can be traced throughout not only on Emma-Kate artistic practice but also in her academic career.
-She is a teacher at a Master in Architecture studio at the Bartlett of Architecture UCL along with her teaching partner teacher Nat Chard.
-This Master in Architecture studio has a distinct focus and it is being identified by the research interest of the tutors, in this case, Emma-Kate and Nat Chard research interest.
+The interest in music as constructed sound & architecture as constructed space can be traced to Emma-Kate’s artistic practice and her academic career.
+She teaches at a Master in Architecture studio at the Bartlett of Architecture UCL along with her teaching partner teacher Nat Chard.
+This Master in Architecture studio has a distinct focus, and it is being identified by the research interest of the tutors, in this case, Emma-Kate and Nat Chard’s research interest.

-Their Master in Architecture studio known as unit X25 is being focused on experimental practice where students can develop methodologies which resonate with the ideas and research questions that they are interested in exploring.
-As tutors, Emma-Kate and Nat Chard ‘encourage students to be comfortable with ‘speculative risk’ and to invent their own methods of drawing, modelling, making and developing their projects rather than relying too much on the tried and tested, conventional methods.’
+Their Master in Architecture studio, known as unit X25, is focused on experimental practice where students can develop methodologies that resonate with the ideas and research questions they are interested in exploring.
+As tutors, Emma-Kate and Nat Chard encourage students to be comfortable with ‘speculative risk’ and to invent their own methods of drawing, modelling, making and developing their projects rather than relying too much on the tried and tested, conventional methods.

 Her most recent piece has been commissioned by Musicity and Culture Mile in association with the Barbican.
 Added to this, the piece launches on the 18th May at the Barbican’s Sound Unbound festival and forms part of Culture Mile’s Play the Mile season which runs until 25 August.
 Musicity x Culture Mile celebrates work which combines architectural and musical ideas.
 Emma-Kate is really excited about this particular event, she will be presenting her work alongside other musicians and sound artists who are similarly interested in what she refers to as “Spatiosonics”, as Emma-Kate specified.

 Residencies and commissions provide great opportunities to develop pieces of work for, and with specific groups.
-The pieces that Emma-Kate developed with the London Graduate Orchestra and London City Orchestra were very different and resulted from a collaborative, experimental process where they developed and tested ideas through workshops, drawings and scores.
-Both of those pieces involved an amount of digital simulation as a predictive tool, therefore, Emma-Kate could test things such as how the sound reflects within the performance space, and also which frequencies are particularly subject to reflection, in advance of heading into rehearsals and workshops.
+The pieces that Emma-Kate developed with the London Graduate Orchestra and London City Orchestra were very different.
+They resulted from a collaborative, experimental process where they developed and tested ideas through workshops, drawings and scores.
+Both pieces involved a lot of digital simulation as a predictive tool.
+Therefore, Emma-Kate could test things such as how the sound reflects within the performance space and which frequencies are particularly subject to reflection before heading into rehearsals and workshops.

-Emma-Kate told that when she is not writing her own composition, she is listen a lot of music throughout the day, ‘almost constantly’.
+Emma-Kate said that when she is not writing her own composition, she listens to a lot of music throughout the day, almost constantly.
 Some obvious composition /classical influences would include Krzysztof Penderecki, Anton Webern, Witold Lutosławski and Jonny Greenwood.
-She has also recently discovered some really interesting works by Yasuaki Shimizu, particularly the album “Music for Commercials”.
+She has also recently discovered some really interesting works by Yasuaki Shimizu, particularly the “Music for Commercials” album.
 She also has quite a fascination for library music.
-Finally, when she is not writing music, she plays bass and the drum kit and she has a huge collection of more jazz and fusion-oriented favourites including the work of Elvin Jones, Tony Williams, the Yellowjackets, Louis Cole, Ari Hoenig, Jaco Pastorius and Weather Report etc.
+Finally, when she is not writing music, she plays bass and the drum kit, and she has a huge collection of more jazz and fusion-oriented favourites, including the work of Elvin Jones, Tony Williams, the Yellowjackets, Louis Cole, Ari Hoenig, Jaco Pastorius and Weather Report.